epi2me-labs/wf-transcriptomes/README.md

 The sample sheet should be a comma separated values file (.csv) and include at least three columns named `barcode`, `alias` and `condition`.
 - Each `barcode` should refer to a directory of the same name in the input FASTQ directory (in the example below `barcode01` to `barcode06` reflect the `test_data` directory).
 - The `alias` column allows you to rename each barcode to an alias that will be used in the report and other output files.
-- The condition column will need to contain one of two keys to indicate the two samples being compared. for example: treated/untreated, sample/control etc.
+- The condition column will need to contain one of two keys to indicate the two samples being compared.
+Control must be one of the keys, used to indicate which samples will be used as the reference in the differential expression analysis.

 In the default `sample_sheet.csv` available in the test_data directory we have used the following.

 eg. sample_sheet.csv
 ```
 barcode,alias,condition
-barcode01,sample01,untreated
+barcode01,sample01,control
-barcode02,sample02,untreated
+barcode02,sample02,control
-barcode03,sample03,untreated
+barcode03,sample03,control
 barcode04,sample04,treated
 barcode05,sample05,treated
 barcode06,sample06,treated